ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/intro-to-lora.md

 #### Sending the value of the PIR sensor

-To send the current value of the PIR sensor (whether it sees movement), in Keil Studio:
+To send the current value of the PIR sensor (whether it sees movement), in Keil Studio Cloud:

 1. Open `main.cpp`.
 1. Replace the function `send_message()` with: